crow-rest/cargo-prebuilt-action/README.md

 - version: Defaults to latest
 - target: Defaults to current
+- tools: Defaults to ''
+- tools-target: Defaults to current
-- always-install: Defaults to false
+- always-install: Defaults to true

 ### Outputs

 - version
 - target
+- tools-installed

 ### Usage